Can I Eat Expired Truffle Aioli?

 What are the food safety risks?

 Truffle Aioli can pose a risk of foodborne illness if not stored properly due to its high oil content which can support bacterial growth.
-To prevent illness, it is crucial to refrigerate the aioli promptly after use, avoid cross-contamination with raw foods, and consume it within the recommended timeframe.
+To reduce the risk of foodborne illness, it is crucial to refrigerate the aioli promptly after use, avoid cross-contamination with raw foods, and consume it within the recommended timeframe.

 What are some pro storage tips?